Jan 29, 2023

 Story: More content than its predecessor and with a new message (8/10).

-The story compared to its predecessor is much more interesting because more surprising and also the more bizarre content statement seems to be reflected in the optical appearance.
-The message of the movie is as simple as red-hot and reflect the central subject of the future of
+The story is much more interesting than its predecessor, as it is more surprising and reflects the bizarre visual content described.
+The message of the film is as simple

-Although the animation and sounds do have clear signs of improvement and the story is more matured, it is missing the lovely charm of the animal characters that the predecessor had, especially in relation to Koneko.
-The show is an remarkable step forward and the protagonists are engaged in a funny and entertaining adventure but (to me) the rating is less than Koneko no Rakugai.
+Although the animation and sound have improved considerably and the story is more mature, the animal characters lack the endearing charm of their predecessors, especially when it comes to Koneko.
+The series is a remarkable step forward, and the protagonists have a fun and entertaining adventure.
+In my opinion, however, the rating is lower than for the film "Koneko no Rakugai".